Parameter Estimation in DAGs from Incomplete Data via Optimal Transport: Applications

-\paragraph{Experimental setup.} We begin with (1) Latent Dirichlet Allocation \cite{blei2003latent}, a simple and popular task of topic modeling where traditional methods like EM or SVI can solve.
-We then consider learning (2) Hidden Markov Model (HMM), which remains fairly challenging, with known optimization/inference algorithms (e.g., Baum-Welch algorithm) often too computationally costly to be used in practice.
-We conclude with a more challenging setting: (3) Discrete Representation Learning (Discrete RepL) that cannot simply be solved by EM or MAP (maximum a posteriori).
-It in fact invokes deep generative modeling via a pioneering development called Vector Quantization Variational Auto-Encoder \citep[VQ-VAE,][]{van2017neural}.
-We attempt to apply OTP-DAG for learning discrete representations by grounding it into a parameter learning problem.
 Figure \ref{fig:experiment} illustrates the empirical DAG structures of $3$ applications.
-Unlike the standard visualization where the parameters are considered hidden nodes, our graph separates model parameters from latent variables and only illustrates random variables and their dependencies (except the special setting of Discrete RepL).
+Unlike the standard visualization where the parameters are considered hidden nodes, our graph separates model parameters from latent variables and only illustrates random variables and their dependencies (except the special setting of discrete representation learning).
 We also omit the exogenous variables associated with the hidden nodes for visibility, since only those acting on the observed nodes are relevant for computation.
 There is also a noticeable difference between Figures \ref{fig:experiment} and \ref{fig:main}: the empirical version does not require learning the backward maps for the exogenous variables.
-It is observed across our experiments that sampling the noise from an appropriate prior distribution suffices to yield accurate estimation, which is in fact beneficial in that training time can be greatly reduced.
+It is observed across our experiments that sampling the noise from an appropriate prior distribution suffices to yield accurate estimation, which is in fact beneficial in that the training time can be greatly reduced.

-\paragraph{Takeaways.} In the following, we show that in the simulated settings where the models are well-specified, OTP-DAG performs equally well as the baseline methods, while exhibits superior efficiency over EM on such a complex graph as HMM.
-Furthermore, OTP-DAG is shown to achieve better performance on real-world downstream tasks, which substantiates the robustness of minimum Wasserstein estimators in practical settings.
+\paragraph{Remark.} In the following, we show that in the simulated settings where the models are well-specified, OTP-DAG performs equally well as the baseline methods, while exhibits superior efficiency over EM on such a complex graph as HMM.
+Furthermore, OTP-DAG is shown to achieve better performance on real-world downstream tasks, which substantiates the robustness of the minimum Wasserstein estimators in practical settings.
 Finally, throughout the experiments, we also aim to demonstrate the versatility of OTP-DAG where our method can be harnessed for a wide range of purposes in a single learning procedure.